Teotenango: History of Teotenango

-The high plains in the center of modern Mexico, called the “altiplano”, is one of the most important areas of Mesoamerica.
+The high plains in the center of modern Mexico, called the Mexican Plateau or "altiplano", is one of the most important areas of Mesoamerica.
 The altiplano extends over what is now the Distrito Federal, most of the states of Puebla, Tlaxcala and Mexico State as well as parts of the states of Morelos and Hidalgo.
 Sophisticated cultures were developed by peoples such as the Nahuas, the Tlahuicas and the Matlatzincas.

 The Valley of Toluca is in the altiplano, to the west of the Distrito Federal in Mexico State.
 From early pre-Hispanic times, this valley was an important settlement area for a number of ethnic groups, whose economic and cultural development was strongly influenced by the natural resources that existed here.
 The Valley of Toluca was also an important gateway to the tropical lowlands to the south and west.
 Trade routes through the valley brought valued commodities such as salt, tropical fruits, semiprecious stones and ocean products such as shells.
 Later, after the conquest of the valley by the Aztec Empire, it became an important point of control for tribute goods coming to the capital of Tenochtitlan.
 It was also important as a staging area for the regular wars between the Aztecs and the Purépecha (in what is now Michoacán) as possession of much of the western valley was in dispute.